-Pentagon chief set to discuss China with Modi and other senior Indian officials
+Pentagon chief meets Indian prime minister Modi, discusses China challenges

 But while the United States has deep history and treaties with Seoul and Tokyo, its relationship with India is more limited and complicated by India’s history of neutrality abroad and human rights issues at home.

+Modi said in a tweet that he conveyed his best wishes to President Biden in the meeting.

+“India and US are committed to our strategic partnership that is a force for global good,” the tweet said.

-Austin, a retired Army general selected by President Biden to run the Pentagon, is the first Cabinet member in the new administration to visit India.
+Austin, a retired Army general selected by Biden to run the Pentagon, is the first Cabinet member in the new administration to visit India.
 The discussions with other senior Indian officials were planned weeks ago, but Modi became available Friday on relatively short notice, said two senior defense officials on the trip, speaking on the condition of anonymity because of the sensitivity of the issue.

 “That’s an important meeting,” one of the officials said.
 “We’re certainly pleased that we were able to kind of align the schedules to make it work.”

-Austin also is expected to meet with India’s national security adviser, Ajit Kumar Doval, on Friday and with Defense Minister Rajnath Singh and External Affairs Minister Subrahmanyam Jaishankar on Saturday.
+Austin also met on Friday with India’s national security adviser, Ajit Kumar Doval, and plans to meet with Defense Minister Rajnath Singh and External Affairs Minister Subrahmanyam Jaishankar on Saturday.

 Austin’s first trip overseas as defense secretary comes as India increasingly casts a wary eye at China, whose forces engaged in combat with Indian troops at their shared, disputed border last year, causing fatalities on both sides.
 The incident has helped foster the belief that India may be open to new collaboration with the United States and other countries on China issues.